abegaz/wildernessSA/README.md

 windernessSA and Test folders are test classes.

-WildernessSA isa base JavaFX project.
+WildernessSA is a base JavaFX project.